MegEngine/OMNet/README.md

 You need to download the pretrained checkpoint and run:

 ```
-python3 evaluate.py --model_dir=./experiments/experiment_omnet --restore_file=./experiments/experiment_omnet/val_model_best.pth --only_weights
+python3 evaluate.py --model_dir=./experiments/experiment_omnet --restore_file=./experiments/experiment_omnet/val_model_best.pth
 ```

 This model weight is for TS data with Gaussian noise.
-Note that the performance is a little bit worse than the results reported in our paper.
+Note that the performance is a little bit worse than the results reported in our paper (Pytorch implementation).

 MegEngine checkpoint for ModelNet40 dataset can be download via [Google Drive](https://drive.google.com/file/d/1xkWQeMabQhO4zqg6X3aj_VQCMHgeBUsD/view?usp=sharing) or [Github Release](https://github.com/megvii-research/OMNet/releases/download/V1.0.0/val_model_best.pth).